How do you calculate LSALT for IFR vs Night VFR with RNP 2?

 What is the minimum forecast you need?
 How long does it need to be valid?

-- With IAP you need an aerodrome (TAF/TTF) forecast as well - valid for 30min before and 60min after ETA.
+- Minimum is an Flight Forecast or ARFOR valid for flight duration only.
+If the destination has an approach you need an aerodrome (TAF/TTF) forecast too - valid for 30min before and 60min after ETA.

 - ENR 1.10 para 1.2.1 and 1.2.5